 - students aged under 16 and living away from home

 You do not need to contact DVA in order to receive the increase to the Education Allowance base rate.
-If you receive Education Allowance at an eligible rate, your payment will be adjusted automatically.
+If you receive Education Allowance at an eligible rate, your payment has been adjusted automatically.

 Students and Australian Apprentice who receive support through DVA’s Education Schemes, including education allowance, may be impacted due to the Coronavirus pandemic.
 It is important for these students to keep their details up to date with DVA.
 This includes if you (or they):